 - 5. By default Management will have access to all features.
-To change this, click on the show/hide details link to the right of Management's entry. - 6.
+To change this, click on the edit link to the right of Management's entry or the name of the group itself. - 6.
 Deselect all access rights for Management except Access reports section.
 When finished, click Apply to save the changes. - 7.
 Test by logging into the administrator interface as a user in the Management group, and checking that access is allowed just to the Reports section.